-Osisko Metals is an exploration and evaluation company focused on base metals projects located in Canada.
-The Company's objective is to position itself in proven mineral jurisdictions with favorable geology, rich mineral endowment, infrastructure, friendly regulatory structure and political stability.
+Osisko Metals is an exploration and evaluation ("E&E") company focused on base metal projects located in Canada.
+The Company's objective is to position itself in proven mineral jurisdictions with rich mineral endowment, proven metallurgy, infrastructure, friendly regulatory structure and political stability.

 The Company is creating value with an emphasis on base metals in two of Canada's premiere former producing base metal mining camps.
 The Bathurst Mining Camp ("BMC") hosted the world's largest underground zinc mine, and the Pine Point Project (the "Pine Point Project") was Canada's largest open pit zinc-lead mine.
 In the BMC, with approximately 64,000 hectares, the objective is to expand the Key Anacon project (the "Key Anacon Project") and explore along the Brunswick Horizon.
 In February 2018, Osisko Metals acquired Pine Point Mining Limited ("Pine Point") and now controls over 22,000 hectares at the Pine Point Project located near Hay River in the Northwest Territories ("Hay River").
-In addition to the BMC and the Pine Point Project, the Company acquired a large land holding in the Province of Quebec, that cover multiple grass-root zinc targets that will be advanced through exploration.
+In addition to the BMC and Pine Point, the Company acquired a large land holding in the Province of Quebec, that cover multiple grass-root base metal targets that will be advanced through exploration.

 The Company's vision is to become a leading base metals development company in Canada.
-The Company is seizing an opportunity created by both the increase in global infrastructure projects and the diminishing zinc supply to the market.
 Osisko Metals' strategy is to develop multiple base metal deposits, expand and define resources and to focus on de-risking these projects.